delphidabbler/codesnip/README.md

 1. convert CodeSnip to compile with Delphi 11 Alexandria
 2. give the UI a major overhaul and polish.

-> :information_source: "Caboli" is a Welsh language word that translates into English is to Polish or to buff.
+> :information_source: "Caboli" is a Welsh language word that translates into English as to "polish" or to "buff".

 ## Rationale